 20 Mar Traditional Chinese Medicine and Autumn

-Hi all, Amy here, tonika health’s acupuncturist!
-Thank gosh it’s autumn and we can slow down.
-It’s a time when fast feverish spring and energetic outgoing summer are both over…when we can have some downtime…and read that book (finally!).
-So, traditional Chinese medicine and autumn…what are they about?
+Thank gosh it’s autumn and we can slow down!
+It’s a time when fast feverish spring and energetic outgoing Summer are both over… when we can have some downtime… and read that book (finally!).
+So, traditional Chinese Medicine and Autumn… Let’s talk about what they are about?

 Autumn is beautiful pivotal season between the Yang, active and out there season of summer and the more Yin or introverted season of winter.
 In autumn, we begin to rebalance from being outside, outgoing and on the go.
 Instead, we start spending more time inside with introverted pursuits, having a sense of stillness and even some time alone.

 The cooler air at night makes snuggling up in bed much more appealing than being out and about (and if we are about, it’s time to bring our jackets along!).
 Autumn makes us calmer and cooler.
 It’s at this time we stop, reflect, take stock and begin pace ourselves in preparation for winter.

 How do the spirit and mind prepare for winter?

 According to Traditional Chinese Medicine, Autumn focuses on the lungs and large intestine.
 Spiritually, these let us tune into what we want to have (by breathing it) and what we want to let go of (by defecating) before we go into our most reflective time of the year during winter.